discoverelearning/firemods/README.md

 ### ✏️ Note Taker and Highlighter

-Transform your Rise course into an interactive study tool with the Note Taker and Highlighter feature:

 - **Text Highlighting**: Learners can select any text in the course and highlight it in multiple colours.
 - **Personal Notes**: Add private notes to any highlighted text or selected content.
 - **Persistent Storage**: All highlights and notes are automatically saved to the learner's browser local storage.